 However, a lack of organisational expectations does not automatically refer to a missing transfer of learning outcomes into practice, which depends on the participants' engagement and organisations' interests and provided opportunities as well as openness in the learning outcomes.
 One interviewee explains, for example, that a plan will be drafted within the organisation to follow the way the competences achieved during this course can be integrated in order to increase the quality of the communication process with the young participants in the activities, and especially for EVS.
-Another interviewee reports that the learning experiences are intended to be transferred into the organisation.
+Another interviewee reports that the learning experiences are intended to be transferred into the organisation (see chapter effects and changes on the organisational level).

-In other cases, expectations of organisations are articulated on a low basis for example, bywriting a report on the degree of satisfaction of the training experience.
+In other cases, expectations of organisations are articulated on a low basis for example, by writing a report on the degree of satisfaction of the training experience.
 It is noteworthy that this expectation is focused on the degree of satisfaction but not on the learning outcomes!
 Another organisational expectation refers to fulfilling the obligatory number of learning courses per year (i.e. according to Czech law).
+Some organisations expect that their participants present their organisations and good practice examples.